US author and feminist bell hooks dies at 69 | DW | 16.12.2021

 Her books were pivotal in shaping popular and academic discourse.

-"Devoured her work, taught her work and she taught me so much," Maya Harris, an activist, author and the sister of US Vice President Kamala Harris said on Twitter.
+"Devoured her work, taught her work and she taught me so much," Maya Harris, an activist and author, and the sister of US Vice President Kamala Harris, said on Twitter.
 "An immeasurable legacy and teachings that will live on forever."

-hooks' definition of feminism which she called "a movement to end sexism, sexist exploitation," was one of her most popular expressions.
+hooks' definition of feminism — which she called "a movement to end sexism, sexist exploitation" — was one of her most lasting impacts.

 Her work on racism, gender and other issues found new urgency during the 2020 racial justice protests that gripped the US, following the killings of George Floyd and Breonna Taylor.